CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 ## 3.2 Modify the project to include Media

-In order to include the media files which came with the template, in VS Code you need to add the following to the UmbDock.csproj project file.
+In order to include the media files which came with the template, in VS Code you need to add the following to the UmbWeb.csproj project file.

     <ItemGroup>
         <Content Include="wwwroot\media\**" />